Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Relightable Dynamic Actors Dataset

 \section{Relightable Dynamic Actors Dataset}

 Existing datasets for human reenactment and relighting are often monocular~\cite{alldieck2018video, iqbal2023rana}, contain very short sequences with only a few pose variations, and do not provide environment maps~\cite{liu2021neural, peng2021_neural_body, alldieck2018video, iqbal2023rana}.
 Hence, we cannot use them for evaluation under realistic scenarios with real ground truth.
-In addition, we observe that the only existing synthetic dataset for human relighting and pose control~\cite{iqbal2023rana} suffers from artifacts in the geometry and salt-and-pepper noise in the renderings; see examples in the supplementary material.
-With these shortcomings in mind, we collect a new real dataset, which we call \textit{Relightable Dynamic Actors}, with four identities performing a series of ten different actions.
+In addition, we observe that the only existing synthetic dataset for human relighting and pose control~\cite{iqbal2023rana} suffers from artifacts in the geometry and salt-and-pepper noise in the renderings.
+With these shortcomings in mind, we collect a new real dataset, which we call \textit{Relightable Dynamic Actors}, with four identities performing a series of ten different actions (Fig.~\ref{fig:dataset_samples}).
 Each subject is recorded six times wearing the same clothes but under different light conditions, including indoor and outdoor, where we used around $100$ and eight cameras, respectively.
 For each sequence, we also capture HDR light probes, which can be used for training or testing.
 In total, our dataset contains around $90$k multi-view video frames divided into $24$ multi-view video sequences.
-See \cref{fig:dataset_samples} for samples of our data and the supplement for more details.
+We refer to the supplemental document for more details.